ArieArya/IEOR-8100-CourseDemoPage/STUDENT_DEPLOYMENT_GUIDE.md

 **Note:** This will take 5-15 minutes.
 Watch for errors!

 ### ✅ Verification During Build:

 -   [ ] No "file not found" errors
 -   [ ] All dependencies install successfully
 -   [ ] Build completes with "Successfully built" message

 ### Run the container locally:

+Note, if you are on Mac M1/M2/M3, your CPU architecture is likely ARM64, meaning you won't be able to run it locally.

 ```bash
 # Replace 'your-project-slug' with your actual slug
 docker run -p 8501:8501 your-project-slug:test
 ```

 ### Test in browser:

 ```
 http://localhost:8501/your-project-slug
 ```

 ### ✅ Verification:

 -   [ ] Container starts without errors
 -   [ ] App loads in browser with the correct path
 -   [ ] All features work in the containerized version
 -   [ ] No "module not found" errors

 ### Stop the container:

 ```bash
 # Press Ctrl+C in terminal, or:
 docker ps  # Find container ID